To add content, ask questions.

 - Ser: to be (essential quality)

-Ser is an irregular Spanish verb meaning “to be,” used to describe essential qualities, identities, origins, and more.
+Ser is an irregular Spanish verb meaning “to be,” used to describe essential qualities, identity, origin, and other permanent or defining characteristics.

 - Estar: to be (state, location)